juseljuk/IBM-DBA-VA-BAW-RPA/1-Basics/README.md

-# _**Watson Assistant Lab 1**_: Cognitive Chatbot Basics
+# **Lab 1**: Cognitive Chatbot Basics
-In this lab we'll start to build a chatbot using _**Watson Assistant**_.
+In this lab we'll start to build a chatbot / virtual assistant using _**Watson Assistant service from IBM Cloud**_.
 This basic chatbot is a banking bot that will help the user with things like making a credit card payment or choosing a credit card.

 ## Requirements
 - [IBM Cloud account](https://cloud.ibm.com/)